kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Was she was so academically rigid let's say careful, quite sceptic, and this made her very believable.
 - I used to be.. which as part of a spiritual practice was very helpful.
-- But I think the thing which makes me an excellent course student has been my inability to see the bad in people, particularly the people that I assumed loved me and would do nothing to hurt me.
+- But I think the thing which makes me an excellent course student has been my somewhat pathological inability to see the bad in people, particularly the people that I assumed loved me and would do nothing to hurt me.
 - This ability to be totally gaslit meant no-one saw me coming, did they.
 - HAHA!
-Up yours criminals and their evil helpers - is that the helped and the helpers, all falling together.
+Up yours criminals and their evil helpers - is that the helped and the helpers, all falling together?
 - We're closing in now.
+- 31 will fall.
+God says so.

 ## Justice is a miracle